Sleep Training - Should You Sleep Train Your Baby?

 The solution to infant sleep problems caused by a baby’s learned dependence on parent’s help to fall asleep is to support her to learn to fall asleep independently.
 Independent settling minimizes the risk of broken sleep because it enables a baby to self-regulate her sleeping patterns.
 If baby is able to fall asleep independently, she can move from one sleep cycle to the next independently.
 She will, of course, wake if she has a physical need that requires attention.
 But she’s at reduced risk of waking prematurely from sleep simply because she’s able to sense that the help she has learned to depend on is missing during arousals that naturally occur between sleep cycles.

 Parents generally only consider ‘sleep training’ after they have discovered that their ‘accidental training’ has created a situation that is causing their baby and themselves considerable distress due to sleep deprivation.
 In this situation, the parent needs to undo what they have already taught their baby to associate with sleeping and at the same time act in a way that encourages their baby to learn new sleep associations that support independent settling.

 The actions a parent takes at the time their baby falls asleep will either encourage and reinforce, or discourage, their baby’s reliance on certain sleep associations.
 Parents must first change their infant settling practices before their baby will learn new sleep associations.
 If parents don’t change their infant settling practices in a way that encourages independent settling, their baby’s learned dependence on their help to sleep will continue to be reinforced.

-How babies react
+How babies react to sleep training

 Could you imagine being told you need to sleep in a completely different way to that which you currently sleep?
 Would you be happy about it?
 Probably not!
 Change is challenging.
 No one likes change, not even when we know its good for us.